ElderAS/mongoose-transfer/README.md

   model: 'SomeModel', //Name of the model that has a reference to this model
   key: 'reference' //Name of the key that holds the relation.
 You can send an array aswell
   //(OPTIONAL)
-  condition: { company: '...' } // Object that extends the mongoose query -> same style as query object in mongoose
+  condition: { company: '...' } // Object that extends the mongoose query
   //OR
-  condition: function(doc, model) { // Function which takes each document entry as a parameter and returns true or false (Promise is allowed)
+  condition: function(doc, model) { // Function that runs for each affected document
     return doc.company === '...'
   }
 }